 You can see pillars of 'pilae', tiles that helped support the bath house floors.
 Au=ir heated by a furnace circulated under the floor, making the chambers steamy and hot like a modern sauna.There is a 'Dressing Up Corner where children (and adults) can dress in Roman costumes, including togas and military helmets.
 See replica Roman clogs; wooden-soled shoes with leather uppers to be worn in the bath house.

 The Roman Bath pub is located on the northern side of St Sampson's Square, just off Davygate and Church Street.
 Get your ticket in the bar and descend the steps down into the world of 4th-century York!

 Address: 9 St Sampsons Square, York, Yorkshire, England, YO1 8RN

 Attraction Type: Roman Site

-Location: off Church Street, a few blocks south of York Minster
+Location: On the northern side of St Sampson's Square off Church Street, a few blocks south of York Minster.

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.